frictionlessdata/datapackage/specs/table-schema.md

       All
     </td>
     <td>
-      If `true`, then all values for that field MUST be unique within the data file in which it is found.
+      If <code>true</code>, then all values for that field MUST be unique within the data file in which it is found.
     </td>
   </tr>
   <tr>